What Car Insurance Deductible Should I Choose?

 Break-Even (months) = Deductible Increase ÷ Monthly Savings

-Raising your deductible from $0 to $1,000 saves $54 per month ($151 - $97).
-Divide the $1,000 deductible increase by $54 and you get about 18.5 months.
+Raising your deductible from $0 to $1,000 saves $54 per month ($151 minus $97).
+Divide the $1,000 deductible increase by $54 and you get 18.5 months.
 If you go 19 months or more without filing a collision or comprehensive claim, you've saved money by choosing the higher deductible.
-Most drivers file one claim every several years, making the $1,000 deductible the better financial choice for the majority.
+The average driver files one collision or comprehensive claim roughly once every 17.9 years, per Fox Business.
+At that rate, a driver on the $1,000 deductible tier saves $644 per year and pays $1,000 out of pocket once per decade and a half, a net gain of roughly $9,000 over the average claim interval.

 Break-even examples: